Top Bank Fraud Defense Attorney in Tampa, FL

-Bank fraud is any illegal act used to procure money or property from a bank or other financial institution.
-As with other types of fraud, the crime involves a scheme by which a perpetrator gains something of value from the bank by using deceit .
+Bank fraud is an illegal act used to procure money or property from a bank or other financial institution.
+As with other types of fraud, the crime involves a scheme by which a perpetrator gains something of value from the bank by using deceit.

 If you’ve been charged in a bank fraud case, Attorney Michael J. Petro can provide you with the criminal defense services you need.
-Petro is an aggressive attorney with nearly three decades of experience serving clients in Cook County, Chicago and Illinois.
+Petro is an aggressive attorney with nearly three decades of experience serving clients in Hillsborough and Pinellas County.

 Federal statutes broadly define bank fraud as any type of deception used with the intent of defrauding a bank or other financial organization.
 A financial institution can be a federally insured credit union or bank, along with mortgage lenders, Federal Reserve banks and others that accept deposits.
 It also can target individual depositors and other customers of financial institutions.